isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 - It does not support multiple people selection. - I have been tested angular material's chips, but they are not fully developed yet.
 As soon as they finish it, i may look into adding support for multiple people.
-- The demo app has a warning (something like CheckedFailed , don't remember), but it seems to still work OK in other production projects.
-I integrated the picker in other forms and that error is not showing at all.
-- Poor exception / error handling.
+- exception / error handling could be enhanced.
 - Testing specs are not there yet.

 ### Dependencies :